Play Etheria: Restart on PC and mobile now!

 • All Echo main stats are considered to be best in slot for that character’s build;

-• Each Echo used by characters is assumed to have 5 sub-stats with average rolls;
+• Each Echo used by characters is assumed to have 5 sub-stats with average roll values;

 • 15 Echo sub-stats are designated as “good” sub-stats the character would desire where the remaining (10) are random.
 This represents fairly high quality endgame gear;